-My search for the perfect Sunday morning pancakes has been a lesson in patience more than anything.
-I have to say that the waiting has paid off tremendously, as these babies are the ideal version of the weekend morning staple.
+My search for the perfect gluten free pancakes has been a lesson in patience more than anything.
+I have to say that the waiting has paid off tremendously as these babies are the ideal version of the weekend morning staple.
 They rise up and hold their height with a soft, fluffy texture.
 Their flavor is so phenomenal, after your first batch, you’ll find yourself thinking, “Gluten?
 Who needs it?”–Karen Morgan

 - 1/4 cup plus 2 tablespoons almond flour